 22 Brainy Ways to Use Dryer Sheets at Home

 Who knew dryer sheets had so many uses beyond making laundry smell fresh and feel soft?
-Here are 22 ways for how to use dryer sheets to keep all sorts of things smelling fresh, plus how to use used dryer sheets to make cleaning tasks easier.
+Here are 22 ways to use dryer sheets to keep all sorts of things smelling fresh, plus how to use used dryer sheets to make cleaning tasks easier.

 Bugs On a Car